flatpackcode2/cowl/README.md

 # Instructions

+## About
+A take home coding assignment where the objective is to build a validation endpoint for a snake game given the following conditions:
+- The snake will never be longer than length 1.
+It will not grow after eating a fruit.
+- There will only be a single fruit at a time on the game board.
+- If the snake hits the edge of the game bounds, the game is over.
+- The snake will always start at position (0, 0), with a random position for the fruit
+- The movement of the snake is described as `ticks` where it's value is (velX, velY).
+Either velX or velY may hold a non-zero value in a tick and the non-zero value can only be `-1` or `1`.
+Ie. `(0,1)`, `(1,0)`, `(-1,0)`, `(0,-1)` and `(0,0)` are valid values - `(1,1)` and `(-1,-1)` are not.

 ## Setup
 1. Ensure that version 18.x of [Node](https://nodejs.org/en/download/) in installed on your machine.
 2. Run `npm i` at the root of this directory to install all required packages.